-Identity theft and identity fraud involve crimes in which someone wrongfully obtains and uses another person's personal data in a fraudulent or deceptive manner, usually for economic gain.
+Identity fraud and identity theft are crimes where someone illegally obtains and uses the personal data of another person in a fraudulent or deceptive way, often for financial gain.

 Identity theft is a serious crime, not just because of the monetary damages it causes, but also because of the extreme personal nature of knowing somebody is out there using your identity and personal information to defraud others.